lw8192/Red-Team-Rising/ActiveDirectory/Attacks.md

 ASREP Roast with Rubeus:

 ### Golden / Silver Ticket Attacks:
-Golden ticket: use krbtgt password hash to form a Ticket Granting Ticket (allows authentication to any Kerberos service)
+Golden ticket: use krbtgt password hash to form a Ticket Granting Ticket (allows authentication to any Kerberos service).
+Abuses root of trust in Kerberos network.

 ### Overpass The Hash/Pass The Key (PTK):
 Impacket